Use jobs to schedule and manage translation workload across your team.

 Assign translation work with Jobs

 Jobs are a great way to organize your team’s translation workload.
 You can define what to work on, define deadline and briefing while we will make sure everyone knows what to do.
-Once you created a job you can find it in the project it was created in or through an account-wide overview under the tab Jobs on your dashboard.
+Once you created a job you can find it in the project it was created in or through an organization-wide overview under the tab Jobs on your dashboard.

 Create a new job